Koudela/eArc-data/README.md

 There are six livecycle events.
 They are represented by six interfaces (`PreLoadInterface`, `PostLoadInterface`, `PrePersistInterface`, `PostPersistInterface`, `PreRemoveInterface`, `PostRemoveInterface`).
 Each event exists as entity event and as service event.
 The service event is triggered prior the entity event.
-The callables of the registered services are called every time the event is triggered, the callables of the entity only if the entity is affected by the event.
+The interface method of the registered services are called every time the event is triggered, the interface methods of the entity only if the entity is affected by the event.

-Any callable that is returned by the interface method will be called with the entity (if the method is non static) or class name and primary key (if the method is static).
-Returns are not evaluated, thus void callables are recommended.
+Any interface method will be called with the entity (if the method is not static) or class name and primary key (if the method is static).
+Returns are not evaluated, thus all interface methods have void return types.

 #### via entity